 What Is Paid Distribution?

-Paid distribution is a form of paid advertising, referring to anytime you pay to distribute your video.
-A brand with a commercial in a national TV spot during the Super Bowl is one type of paid advertising; a boosted post on Facebook is another.
+Paid distribution occurs when you distribute your content on a paid advertising channel.
+For example, a brand with a commercial in a national TV spot during the Super Bowl is one type of paid advertising, and a boosted post on Facebook is another.

 Why Do I Need to Pay To Distribute My Video?

-However, cost can be a major barrier of entry.
+However, the cost can be a major barrier to entry.
 Luckily, most advertising platforms offer flexibility based on how much you’re willing to pay and how many people you want to reach.
+Typically, you’ll have the option to set a budget that works for your financial standing.
+The only caveat is that, understandably, your video’s reach will be closely correlated to the budget you set.
+The more you spend, the more eyes on your content.

-Ultimately, paid sources end up paying off, increasing your videos’ views when you first release it and boosting its reach after your owned audience has already watched and shared it.
+Ultimately, paid sources typically end up paying off—often increasing your video’s views when you first release it, then boosting its reach after your owned audience has already watched and shared it.
+Let’s take a look at a few of the most common channels for paid distribution for those who choose this tactic.

 Paid Distribution Sources